winlover32/HoneygainPot/FAQ.md

 - If your PC is powerful, and you don't mind utilizing resources, then use `HoneygainAutoClaim` for the best support for Docker.

 # Fact
-### 1. 60% of this repo was written by an iPhone and an iPad!
+### 1. 60% of this repo is written on an iPhone and an iPad